The Pager

-"The Pager" is the fifth episode of the first season of the HBO original series The Wire.
+"The Pager" is the fifth episode of the first season of the American crime drama The Wire.
 The episode was written by Ed Burns from a story by David Simon and Ed Burns and was directed by Clark Johnson.
-It originally aired on June 30, 2002.
+It premiered June 30, 2002, on HBO in the U.S. The story focuses on the Barksdale gang attempting counter-measures against the Baltimore police's wiretapping.

+On its debut, "The Pager" had nearly three million viewers on HBO.
+Entertainment Weekly and The Star-Ledger praised the episode's depth of story development.

-Plot
+Plot summary

 The Police

 Phelan signs the wiretap affidavit for a clone of D'Angelo's pager.
 Freamon finds that each pager message consists of a seven-digit phone number and a two-digit identifying tag.
 The phone numbers used do not work, so Freamon postulates that they are using a code to mask the numbers.
 The code is ultimately cracked by Prez.
 Freamon visits Daniels' office and tells him that they need audio surveillance on the payphones surrounding the projects to make the case.
-He knows that Daniels is concerned about his career, but insists that they put the cases first.

 Bubbles tells Greggs where to find Omar's van.
 She and McNulty sit on the van and wait for Omar to show up, hoping to convince him to become an informant.
-McNulty calls Elena and asks for his sons to come over.
-He insists he has everything ready, but she does not believe him and refuses to allow the visit.
-Meanwhile, Carver and Herc track down Bodie to the pit and violently arrest him for absconding from the juvenile detention center.
-Bodie refuses to consider making a deal, and the detectives respond to his insults with a savage beating.
-However, while waiting to hand Bodie over to juvenile intake, they end up shooting pool with him.
+McNulty calls Elena and asks for his sons to come over, but Elena refuses to allow the visit.
+Meanwhile, Carver and Herc follow Bodie to the Pit and violently arrest him for absconding from the juvenile detention center.
+Bodie refuses to consider a deal, and the detectives respond to his insults with a beating.
+However, while waiting to hand Bodie over to juvenile intake, they end up playing pool with him.

 Bunk receives a ballistics report confirming that the shell casing from the Kresson murder is linked to the Barksdales, just as Landsman predicted.
-McNulty and Greggs follow Omar's van into a cemetery, where they parley.
-McNulty tries to convince Omar that they have an enemy in common, but Omar thinks that working with the police is wrong.
+At a cemetery, McNulty tries to convince Omar that they share a common enemy in Avon, but Omar thinks that working with the police is wrong.
 McNulty reveals that Bailey has been killed; though Omar pretends to be unfazed, he reveals two things: that a Barksdale soldier named Bird killed William Gant, and that he knows that Bubbles is their informant.